-There are various personal loan options for people with a bad credit rating.
+Personal loan options for people with bad credit history

-If you need to borrow more than $2,000 and have bad credit, there are lenders offering loans up to $5,000.
-You can also find a few lenders that offer loans as much as $10,000 to those with adverse credit history.
+For people who want to borrow more than $2,000 and have bad credit history, there are also lenders offering loans of up to $5,000.
+There are also a few lenders that offer loans as large as $10,000 to those with bad credit history.

 Loans under $2,000 with terms between 16 days and one year